doodleincode/c-socket-lib/README.md

 c-socket-lib
 ============

-A socket library written in C that models after the Python socket API.
+A socket library for C that makes writing socket programs a cinch.
+The library models the simplicity of Python's socket library API.
 This library is only supported on Linux.

 This class models the Python socket API.
 If you can create a socket in Python, you can just as easily create one using this class!